fillefrans/pi/README.md

 ####Client-side
 * Components should be self-contained.
 * The π.app and π.plugins namespaces are open to anyone.
-* Feel free to write a better xhr module :)
-* Use CSS inheritance
+* Use CSS classes and sub-classes
 * Use documentFragment when adding more than one node to the DOM at a time